cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

 ## Step 2.
 Configure and run L1 network

-1. Update `consensus/config.yml` file.
+1. Update the `consensus/config.yml` file.

 Check if Deneb/Cancun fork is enabled.
-In file should be present variables:
+The following variables must be in the file:

 ```yaml
     DENEB_FORK_EPOCH: 0
     DENEB_FORK_VERSION: 0x20000093
 ```

-Update time parameters as you need:
+Update the following time parameters as you need:

 ```yaml
     SECONDS_PER_SLOT: 2
     SLOTS_PER_EPOCH: 2
 ```

-2. Update `docker-compose.yml` file.
+2. Update the `docker-compose.yml` file.

 Under `create-beacon-chain-genesis` service change `--fork` parameter in `command` section to: